rpdelaney/l4d2-tourney-rules/rules.md

 Each competitor must take a screenshot whenever asked by anyone in the server.

+Each team is allowed up to one (1) pause per round to request screenshots.

 ######5.7.4 Privacy
 Competitors are never required to provide demos or screenshots to anyone except the staff.
 They are confidential and will not be shared.